SoptikHa2/crapi-csharp-wrapper/README.md

 ## Example ASYNC usage

-> You have to input this code to special method -> do not throw this into Main!
+> You have to write this code to special method -> do not throw this into Main!
 Make method like `static async void DoSomething()` (async keyword!)

+> You have to add new using: `using System.Threading.Tasks;`

 ```csharp
 // As in sync version, initialize wrapper with your developer key